DDMMMAA/CSC207-Team179/README.md

 3. As Mary hears about this chess puzzle, she wants to create an account and log in to start a puzzle.
 [Chihana’s Story]
 4. Andy is learning chess, and his teacher use this program to measure Andy’s skill level, and to trend his improvement through a long period utilizing the ranking system.
 [Yann Chi's Story]
 5. Felix wants to see the possible moves he can make with one piece, so he click on that piece and the possible cells will be indicated.
 [John’s Story]

-## Project Starter Code

-Your team may choose to use this repo as starter code for your project.
-You could also use the lab 5 code — or start from an empty repo if your team prefers.

-If you choose to use one of the repositories we have provided, you can either make a fork of it or copy the subset of code you want into a completely new repository.